MariaKulikova/b2b-demo/docs/ELEVENLABS_SETUP.md

 Session ID: {{sessionId}}
 Browser Control Enabled: {{browserControlEnabled}}

+[AVAILABLE INVENTORY]
+Current cars in stock (CSV format):
+{{availableCars}}

+Format: id,make,model,year,price,mileage,fuelType,transmission,color
+Use this data to answer questions about available cars accurately.

 [CAPABILITIES]
 When browser control is enabled, you can...

 [GUIDELINES]
+- Use availableCars data to provide accurate inventory information
+- Reference car IDs when navigating (e.g., view_car_1)
 - Do this...
 - Don't do that...

 [EXAMPLE SCENARIOS]
 Customer: "I want to see the BMW X5"
-You: Let me navigate to that car for you... [uses browser control]
+You: Let me navigate to that car for you... [uses browser control with car ID from availableCars]
 ```

 ## Тестирование